tektoncd/community/teps/0090-matrix.md

 2. The `TaskRuns` or `Runs` executed from the `matrix` of `Parameters` should be run in parallel.
 3. The `Parameters` in the `matrix` can use `Results` from previous `TaskRuns` or `Runs` to dynamically generate `TaskRuns` or `Runs` from a given `PipelineTask`.
-4. Excluding the execution of a `TaskRun` or `Run` with a specific combination in the `matrix` using `when` expressions should be supported.
-5. Configuring the maximum number of `TaskRuns` or `Runs` generated in a given `matrix` should be supported, with a default value provided.
+4. Configuring the maximum number of `TaskRuns` or `Runs` generated in a given `matrix` should be supported, with a default value provided.

 ### Use Cases